JanoPL/recommendation-system/Readme.md

 This project is a movie recommendation system - backend part

+With recommendation filters:
+- return 3 random movies
+- return movies that start with “W” and have an even number of characters
+- return all movies with more than one word in the title

 ## Installation

 To install and run this project you need to have PHP, composer installed on your machine and installed